-Continue south through the highlands to the popular tourist town of Pitlochry, then by taxi to the nearby village of Killiecrankie, where you will stay in a comfortable country hotel.
+Continue south through the highlands to the popular tourist town of Pitlochry, then by taxi to the nearby village of Killiecrankie, where you will stay in an immaculate four star country house hotel.

 Time to explore the National Trust gorge, site of another famous battle, or visit nearby Blair Castle, with the adjacent House of Bruar – a mecca for Scottish souvenir shopping, or simply relax in comfortable country house surroundings.

-Return to Pitlochry for your train journey to Edinburgh – with a chance to explore the historic delights of this imposing city, where the “New Town” is in fact already more than two centuries old!
+Return to Pitlochry for your train journey to Edinburgh, the Scottish capital, where the “New Town” is in fact already more than two centuries old!
 You will spend two nights here in a four star centrally-located hotel.

-A day to relax and enjoy the capital city, wander the cobbled streets of the medieval “Old Town”, visiting the Castle and Holyrood Palace, or explore the Georgian “New Town” with its fine galleries, shops and restaurants.
-Royal Family enthusiasts should not miss the Royal Yacht Britannia, now berthed in Leith, a short bus ride from the city centre.
+A day to relax and enjoy the city, wander the cobbled streets of the medieval “Old Town”, visiting the Castle and Holyrood Palace, or explore the Georgian “New Town” with its fine galleries, shops and restaurants.
+Royal Family enthusiasts should not miss the Royal Yacht Britannia, now berthed in Leith, a short bus or taxi ride from the city centre.

 The line from Edinburgh to the border at Berwick hugs the coast for much of the journey with jaw-dropping views over the cliffs to the North Sea.
 Berwick and the Northumberland countryside provide a stunning backdrop for the rest of the journey south.
 Changing at Newcastle, the train heads west along the picturesque Tyne Valley with rolling farmland and old Roman settlements.
-Reaching your destination by lunchtime this gives ample time to explore the local area or join your guide for an afternoon on the wall.
+Reaching your destination by lunchtime this gives ample time to explore the local area or go for a first look at Hadrian’s Wall.

 Your accommodation is a traditional bed and breakfast in the centre of the village of Haydon Bridge.
 You are assured an incredibly warm welcome and your hosts will advise you on places to go and where best to eat.